The Japanese House

 London and Rome, 2016–2017

-Staged in London and Rome, the exhibition Japanese House: Architecture and Life after 1945 prioritised full-scale displays and immediate architectural encounters.
-At London’s Barbican, the jewel of the exhibition was a life-size reconstruction of Ryue Nishizawa’s 2005 Moriyama House, designed for a client wanting to convert his dwelling into apartments for rent.
-At the Barbican, the visitor could wander in and out of the interconnecting units – each scattered with traces of everyday living – as if through the alleys and gardens of a densely populated Tokyo neighborhood.
-Upstairs in the gallery, the survey of Japanese house design continued in a series of rooms containing films, models, drawings photography, and other full-scale architectural features.
+Staged in London and Rome, the core of the exhibition ‘The Japanese House: Architecture and Life After 1945’ was a life-size reconstruction of Ryue Nishizawa’s 2005 Moriyama House.
+At the Barbican, visitors could wander in and out of the interconnecting apartments as if through the alleys and gardens of a densely populated Tokyo neighbourhood.
+Upstairs the exhibition continued with films, models, drawings, photography and more full-scale architectural features.

-Kellenberger–White’s commission began with the design of the catalogue.
-We developed a page layout based on the 1:2 proportions of a tatami mat, and made a series of design choices to create a book which would itself offer a heightened material encounter: the hardback cover is trimmed on all sides to expose a cardboard core; endpapers and section starters are of a heavily textured Japanese paper; the rest of the book is printed on a slightly translucent uncoated stock.
-In addition, page numbers in a hand-written font create the impression of a once blank sketchbook now filled with notes and ideas.
-The result is a book which like many of the houses featured in it is at once clean and minimal yet human and tactile.
+Our commission began with the catalogue design.
+We developed a page layout based on the 1:2 proportions of a tatami mat, and made a series of design choices to create a book that – like the exhibition itself – would offer an immediate encounter: the hardback cover is trimmed on all sides to expose a cardboard core; interior pages vary in texture and coating; page numbers in a hand-written font create the impression of a once blank sketchbook now filled with notes and ideas.
+The result is a book that, like many of the houses featured in it, is at once clean and minimal, yet human and tactile.

-Kellenberger–White took a purposefully unobtrusive approach to the graphics for the exhibition.
-Set in the same typeface as the book – Optimo Plain – the most notable design flourish was the introduction wall spray-painted in metallic silver, a gesture inspired by architect Kazunari Sakamoto who painted reinforced concrete in silver in order to both accentuate and defamiliarise it.
+We took a purposefully unobtrusive approach to the exhibition graphics.
+Set in the same typeface as the book – Optimo Plain – the most notable design flourish was the introduction wall spray-painted in metallic silver, a gesture inspired by architect Kazunari Sakamoto, who painted reinforced concrete walls in silver in order to both accentuate and defamiliarise it.

 Edited: Florence Ostende with Pippo Ciorra